A harmful algal bloom is spreading in San Francisco Bay

-Early Wednesday morning, Robert Fairbank steered a small ship out of San Francisco’s South Beach Harbor under coral-colored skies.
+Early Wednesday morning, Robert Fairbank steered a boat out of San Francisco’s South Beach Harbor under coral-colored skies.

-As the boat entered the open water, Fairbank, a skipper for the environmental nonprofit Baykeeper, pointed its bow eastward where the bay’s blue waters have turned tea-brown.
+As the vessel entered the open water, Fairbank, a skipper for the environmental nonprofit Baykeeper, pointed its bow eastward where the bay’s blue waters have turned tea-brown.

 The culprit, scientists and public health experts suspect, is a harmful algal bloom caused by a microscopic marine organism, Heterosigma akashiwo, which is known to turn tides red.